 Over the years, Health & Nutrition and Child Protection have emerged as the two major domains of CCDT’s interventions, with a special focus on children and their families.

 HEALTH & NUTRITION

 Help a Mother, Save a Baby.
 A program aimed at reducing child morbidity and mortality, and maternal deaths.
 Malnutrition of infants and pregnant and lactating mothers is a matter of concern.
-Creating a supportive environment for the mothers, infants and children, a positive step forward towards this goal is taken through our UNI, Sahyog, mMitra and Shubh Aarambh programs.
+Creating a supportive environment for the mothers, infants and children, a positive step forward towards this goal is taken through our Urban Nutrition Initiative (UNI), Sahyog and mMitra programs.
 The additional key activities of these programs are gender sensitization and education of women and children, towards full childhood and women’s empowerment.

 CCDT’s HIV program was one of the earliest responses to the debilitating impact of HIV/AIDS on families and children in India.
 Initiated in 1995, the Home-Based Care (HBC) program underlined the need to work on care and support, a gap left by the overall national response that focused on prevention alone.
 The philosophy of our HBC program is a belief that family is the best place for a child to grow.
 Therefore it seeks to strengthen HIV/AIDS-infected families to prevent their disintegration in order to ensure that children grow up in their familiar environment.
 Families and individuals infected with HIV/AIDS require timely and appropriate medical attention, intensive psychological and emotional care and support, along with legal aid to protect their inheritance rights.
 Stigma and discrimination attached with the infection often results in loss of livelihood and expulsion from educational, health and other institutions.